code4b/complete-chat-app/Readme.md

 # Secure Group Messaging System

-A Node.js backend for a secure group messaging system with user authentication, group management, and encrypted messaging.
+A Node.js backend for a secure group messaging system with user authentication, group management, encrypted messaging, and real-time communication.

 ## Features